 At some point soon after, symptoms will be pronounced enough to be impossible to take lightly.

 Sometimes, such patients cannot be saved, especially if they are very old.

 A fair question is if the survival rate of such patients would be higher if medical intervention is given at the very beginning of the organ failure (during which symptoms are present but seem benign such as suppressed appetite, feeling more fatigued than usual, sleeping more, etc.).

-“I consider it very ‘dangerous’ psychologically-speaking, to speculate about what might have happened to a patient after the fact,” begins Mark Pool, MD, cardiothoracic surgeon with Texas Health Dallas, and a member of Cardiac, Vascular & Thoracic Surgical Associates of Dallas, a Texas Health Physicians Group practice.
+“I consider it very ‘dangerous’ psychologically-speaking, to speculate about what might have happened to a patient after the fact,” begins Mark Pool, MD, a board-certified cardiothoracic surgeon based in TX who’s been in private practice since 2011.

 “It would be very much incorrect to assume that a patient could have been saved if treatment had been initiated earlier,” continues Dr. Pool.

 “It is almost always best to start treatment as early as possible when it comes to acute worsening of heart failure and renal failure, but the what-if scenarios can disturb families, and can disturb families for a long time.

 “I guess my point is that yes, we doctors want to identify and treat ASAP, but you can’t assume after the fact that any particular intervention would have led to a specific outcome – there are too many variables involved.